mtlong29/MySite/_posts/notes/2017-10-17-building-a-rest-service.md

 ## Voting on Answers

 Users will need to vote-up and vote-down answers.
 This means there will be two routes for each: `questions/:qID/answers/:aID/vote-up` and `questions/:qID/answers/:aID/vote-down`.

+Every API will do things a little differently.
+Keeping the people who will use your API in mind will help you find the best way to built it.

+#### Quiz

+Question: What does the "i" in API stand for?

+Answer: interface

+Question: Why must care be taken when making improvements to an API once it has been released for public use?

+Answer: Changes can break applications that have been built to depend on it by other developers

+Question: What HTTP verb is analogous to the "update" action of the "U" in the acronym CRUD?

+Answer: PUT

+Question: WHat is a route?

+Answer: A pattern that describes a URL

+Question: How do URLs represent one resource's dependency on another?

+Answer: (/) forward slash